nsunku99/neo-extension/README.md

 3. Once installed, you may need to reload your VS Code, but you can then activate it via:

-- Keybind Activation: Press cmd+k and then type n
+- Keybind Activation: Press cmd+k and then immediately after type n
 - Command Palette Activation: Enter the Command Palette (Windows: ctrl+shift+p or Mac: cmd+shift+p) and type "Activate NEO"

 <div style="margin: 50px" align="center" >